nayeemmz/cmsc426Spring2021/pano.md

 <a name='blending'></a>
 ## 7. Blending Images:
 Panorama can be produced by overlaying the pairwise aligned images to create the final output image.
 You can use OpenCV's [`cv2.warpPerspective`](https://docs.opencv.org/master/da/d54/group__imgproc__transform.html#gaf73673a7e8e18ec6963e3774e6a94b87) here.
 Feel free to implement `warpPerspective` or similar function yourself.
+Again, notice the distinction between matrix indices and coordinates. `cv2.warpPerspective` will wrap the coordinates of the image (i.e. $$x$$ is horizontal direction, $$y$$ is vertical direction), not the matrix indices (for `I[m,n]`, $$n$$ is horizontal direction (columns), $$m$$ is vertical direction (rows)).
+Make sure you estimate the homography using coordinates instead of matrix indices.
+After you have the homography matrix, you might need to do multiply it with a translation matrix to move the image onto the canvas.

 You can apply a bilinear interpolation when you copy pixel values, but taking the maximum or average of pixel values should also works with some visible artifacts.
 Feel free to use any third party code for warping and transforming images.
 Fig. 8 shows the panorama output for the image set in Fig. 3.
 <div class="fig figcenter fighighlight">
   <img src="/cmsc426fall2019/assets/pano/pano-output.png" width="80%">
   <div class="figcaption"> Fig. 8: Final Panorama output. </div>